 To maintain employment an RDA must be in good academic standing with a GPA of at least 2.0 per quarter.
 In addition, RDAs must remain in good judicial standing with The College and Housing & Residence Life.

 Please contact your Resident Deans for more about their expectations for this role and application information.

 Outside of resident staff, Resident Heads (RHs) and Resident Assistants (RAs), House O-Aides are an integral part of the welcoming group for incoming first-year students in each House.
-House O-Aides are volunteer returning residents, who have been through their own O-Week experience and are excited to pay it forward.
+House O-Aides are volunteer returning residents, who have been through their own Orientation experience and are excited to pay it forward.
 This informal group of House leaders become familiar with all Orientation materials and schedules.
 They are available to work flexible hours to assist RHs and RAs and specifically to prepare door decks, lounges and common areas prior to the arrival of the incoming class.
 They host a meeting to inform first-years about the transportation options around Hyde Park and throughout Chicago, including preferred walking and biking routes, use of daytime and NightRide shuttle busses, Metra, ride sharing and the use of their U-Pass for CTA buses and trains.
-O-Aides plan informal trips around Hyde Park and Chicago throughout O-Week, an attend important events over this period as well, notably, House Activities Night, Resident Deans Activity Night, and the Aims of Education Address and House colloquium.
+O-Aides plan informal trips around Hyde Park and Chicago throughout O-Week, and attend important events over this period as well, notably, House Activities Day, Resident Deans Activity Night, and the Aims of Education Address and House colloquium.